 Safe margins on screen

 Two tiles (16px) at the sides and one tile (8px) at the top and bottom are prone to get cut off depending on TV settings (especially old TVs), so don't put any important information there.
-The video signal seems to be slightly shifted to the left too, so that's where you're most likely to lose information.

 On 50Hz systems the vertical resolution is much higher so the output is squished vertically.
 In that case you won't risk data getting cut off vertically but there will be thick borders on the top and bottom so you need to make sure that the border color doesn't stick out.